fao89/plugin_template/README.md

 Your plugin is discoverable by Pulp because it is [a Django application that subclasses pulpcore.plugin.PulpPluginAppConfig]({{ plugin_snake }}/app/__init__.py)

-For more information about plugin discoverability, including how it works and plugin entrypoints see [the discoverability documentation](meta_docs/discoverability.md)
+For more information about plugin discoverability, including how it works and plugin. entrypoints see [the discoverability documentation](meta_docs/discoverability.md)